 Political language is such a minefield that it’s difficult to give cogent advice about how we might approach it.
 As citizens of an attenuated democracy, we have to be on guard against powerful people using language to get what they want at the expense of ordinary people.
 We have to avoid being manipulated into joining their project.
 Here are four things you should learn to spot in political language:

 - In his essay Politics and the English Language, George Orwell wrote that “political speech and writing are largely the defence of the indefensible.”
 (10) People in power often defend the indefensible by using euphemisms when they speak.
 A euphemism is when a person substitutes “an agreeable or inoffensive expression for one that may offend or suggest something unpleasant.”
-(11) During war, the military uses the euphemism “collateral damage,” which sounds like a tank accidentally bumped a farmer’s shed.
+(11) During war, the military uses the euphemism “collateral damage,” which sounds like maybe a tank accidentally bumped a farmer’s shed.
 In fact, collateral damage typically means that a military strike killed and maimed innocent men, women, and children.
 Political language on all sides of the ideological spectrum is full of euphemisms.
 Try to cut through euphemisms so you understand the reality of what people are saying.

 - Beware also of big lies and obvious lies, repeatedly told.
 In Mein Kampf, Adolph Hitler articulated “the sound principle that the magnitude of a lie always contains a certain factor of credibility,” and that people “more easily fall victim to a big lie than to a little one.”
 (12) The same can be said of an obvious lie.
-When a politician tells a big or an obvious lie—particularly when he tells it repeatedly and publicly—some people tend to believe it simply because it is told so openly.
+When a politician tells a big or an obvious lie—particularly when they tell it repeatedly and publicly—some people tend to believe it simply because it is told so openly.
 It must be true, they think, because why would anyone lie about something so big or so obvious?

 - Be concerned by political leaders who scapegoat one or more groups.
 Scapegoating refers to improperly placing blame on a person or group for bad things that have or are happening, either to fit a political narrative or to displace blame from the real culprit.
 For example, saying that crime is caused by undocumented immigrants, or blaming a past administration for a current administration’s inability to solve a problem.